Trump, Putin Will Discuss Russian Election Meddling

 “The election meddling issue was definitely something we talked about.
 I think it’s something that we’re concerned about.
 That’s why the president is going to speak with him about it again.”

-One of the main reasons Trump needs to discuss Russian election meddling with Putin is, according to Bolton, the fact that it remains unclear whether it was indeed Kremlin that had interfered in the U.S. election, or a group with no connections to official Moscow.
+One of the main reasons Trump needs to discuss Russian election meddling with Putin is, according to Bolton, the fact that it remains unclear whether it was indeed the Kremlin that had interfered in the U.S. election or a group with no connections to official Moscow.
 Still wary, Bolton said the following.

 “I think the president will have to pursue that further and I think that’s one reason why he and President Putin need to have this conversation.
 Vladimir Putin is the one who makes the decisions and I think our leader needs to speak with him.”